-Alien and Sedition Acts.163 However, this document is not useful evidence on the question of whether the Constitution grants Congress authority to restrict immigration.
+immigration.
 For one thing, it focused not on immigration, but on deportation.
-For another, it was written a decade after ratification, and did not represent any kind of consensus among the Founders; on the country, it was highly partisan and its conclusions were disputed hotly.164
+For another, it was written a decade after ratification, and did not represent any kind of consensus among the Founders; on the contrary, it was highly partisan and its conclusions were disputed hotly.164